grafana/agent/docs/sources/flow/concepts/clustering.md

 $ helm install --create-namespace --namespace NAMESPACE INSTALL_NAME . -f VALUES --set-file agent.configMap.content=CONFIG_FILE
 ```

-To upgrade your helm installation with a new configuration file or values
+To upgrade your helm installation with a new configuration file or values file:
-override:
 ```
 $ helm upgrade --install --namespace NAMESPACE INSTALL_NAME . -f VALUES --set-file agent.configMap.content=CONFIG_FILE
 ```

-In the above example we use `grafana-agent` as the install name, which is used
+All resources use Helm’s default name generation rules.
+If `INSTALL_NAME` is
+`grafana-agent`, then all resources will be named as such; for any other name,
+they will be called `INSTALL_NAME-grafana-agent`.

-to name all resources, such as the headless service we’re passing in the
+This is important for the name of the headless service we're passing as the
 `--cluster.join-addresses` flag.

-For any other installation name, the resources use Helm’s default name
-generation and are called after `INSTALL_NAME-grafana-agent`.

 Keep in mind, when using a statefulset, autoscaling with an HPA can lead to up
 to `maxReplicas` PVCs leaking when the HPA is scaling down.
 If you're on